 It doesn’t have to be this way.
 Some weary shoppers prefer to go out later in the day after the madness of the morning has calmed down a bit.
 By making sure deals that occur at later hours are well advertised, you’re directly appealing to those specific customers, and setting yourself up to see more consistent traffic throughout the day.

 5. Don’t Underestimate Cyber Monday

-With Cyber Monday already beginning to outpace Black Friday, there’s no reason your Black Friday advertising strategy has to end on the day of the big event.
-Expand your holiday season advertising efforts into Cyber Monday to reach an even wider audience.
+With Cyber Monday is already beginning to outpace Black Friday, there’s no reason your Black Friday advertising strategy has to end on the day of the big event.
+Expand your advertising efforts to include a Cyber Monday advertising campaign to reach an even wider audience.
 If you have an online retail space, try showing your ads online through Tuesday morning to see if you can get hits from online shoppers into the new week.

 By following these Black Friday advertising trends, you can create a campaign that will be sure to appeal to your audience as they start their holiday shopping.